Legal Process

 Defective Product Lawyer: Design Defects, Recalls & Class Actions

-3 min read
+•7 min read

 View all tools

-These free spreadsheets help organize evidence, deadlines, and claim documentation for this topic.
+These worksheets help organize records, deadlines, and claim documents for legal-process and injury-liability topics.

 Frequently Asked Questions

-What factors drive a settlement decision?
+What factors drive a settlement decision?v

 Liability strength, damages proof, and collection risk are the main drivers.

-How does comparative fault affect settlement value?
+How does comparative fault affect settlement value?v

 Comparative fault reduces expected recovery based on likely fault allocation.

-What evidence most improves settlement leverage?
+What evidence most improves settlement leverage?v

 Clear liability admissions, strong medical causation, and itemized damages support leverage.

-What is the role of policy limits?
+What is the role of policy limits?v

 Policy limits set a ceiling on recovery unless additional assets exist.

-How does trial variance affect the decision?
+How does trial variance affect the decision?v

 Trial variance reflects the spread between possible verdict outcomes based on record strength and venue.